+Porcelain tile and ceramic tile have different features.
+Porcelain tiles are never glazed and have a more natural appearance.
+Ceramic tiles can be glazed in a wide range of colors.
 Ceramic tile is made from natural clay, sand and water.
 These materials are molded to form square or rectangular tiles and then baked in a kiln to remove most of the moisture.
-Porcelain tile is also made from clay but tends to be made using denser types of clay than ceramic.
+Porcelain tile is also made from clay but uses a denser type of clay than ceramic.
 Porcelain tiles are baked at very high temperatures for long periods of time so that almost all the water is removed.
 This longer drying time makes porcelain tile much harder and denser than ceramic.